-Fundholders is the term given to successful applicants selected from the competitive funding round for the MOICDP.
+Fundholders is the term given to successful applicants selected from the competitive funding round for the Fund.
 Fundholders will be contracted by the Department for the delivery of services for a period of up to three years with the option to extend for an additional of up to three years.

-The competitive funding round may identify a single fundholder to deliver all outreach services for each state/ territory.
-Alternatively the competitive funding round may also identify national fundholders to deliver one or more of the identified priorities at the national level.
-Where a National Fundholder is delivering specific services, a jurisdictional based fundholder will be contracted in each state and territory to deliver the outreach services not included in the national service delivery contract(s).
+The competitive funding round may identify a single Fundholder to deliver all outreach services for each State and the Northern Territory.
+Alternatively, the competitive funding round may also identify National Fundholders to deliver one or more of the identified priorities at the national level.
+Where a National Fundholder is delivering specific services, jurisdictional based Fundholders will be contracted in each State and the Northern Territory to deliver the outreach services not included in the national service delivery contract(s).

-Fundholders play a lead role in achieving the aim and objectives of the MOICDP.
-This includes working closely with the Advisory Forum and local stakeholders to ensure that the MOICDP is an integrated part of health service delivery in the state and/or territory.
+Fundholders play a lead role in achieving the aim and objectives of the Fund.
+This includes working closely with Advisory Forum and local stakeholders to ensure that the Fund is an integrated part of health service delivery in the State or the Northern Territory.

 Fundholders will be required to undertake detailed needs assessment and planning in consultation with communities and local health organisations, including Medicare Locals and Jurisdictional Health Departments where they are in place.
-Based on the outcomes of the planning, fundholders develop proposals for service delivery and once proposals are approved, fundholders are responsible for the delivery of services in accordance with the approved plans.
+Based on the outcomes of the planning, Fundholders will develop proposals for service delivery and once proposals are approved, Fundholders are responsible for the delivery of services in accordance with the approved plans.